markhng525/bert-as-service/server/README.md

 ##### **Q:** I'm getting bad performance, what should I do?

-**A:** This often suggests that the pretrained BERT could not generate a descent representation of your downstream task.
+**A:** This often suggests that the pretrained BERT could not generate a decent representation of your downstream task.
 Thus, you can fine-tune the model on the downstream task and then use `bert-as-service` to serve the fine-tuned BERT.
 Note that, `bert-as-service` is just a feature extraction service based on BERT.
 Nothing stops you from using a fine-tuned BERT.

 ##### **Q:** Can I run the server side on CPU-only machine?

 **A:** Yes, please run `bert-serving-start -cpu -max_batch_size 16`.
-Note that, CPU does not scale as good as GPU on large batches, therefore the `max_batch_size` on the server side needs to be smaller, e.g. 16 or 32.
+Note that, CPUs do not scale as well as GPUs to large batches, therefore the `max_batch_size` on the server side needs to be smaller, e.g. 16 or 32.

 ##### **Q:** How can I choose `num_worker`?

-**A:** Generally, the number of workers should be less than or equal to the number of GPU/CPU you have.
+**A:** Generally, the number of workers should be less than or equal to the number of GPUs or CPUs that you have.
 Otherwise, multiple workers will be allocated to one GPU/CPU, which may not scale well (and may cause out-of-memory on GPU).

 ##### **Q:** Can I specify which GPU to use?